 Internship applications are welcome from students and recent graduates who are committed to making renewable energy the focus of their career paths.

-Intern program participants engage in research, writing and cross-departmental assistance based on their interests and ACORE's current needs.
-A major activity during ACORE internship is the development and presentation of an individual research project.
-This project focuses the intern's attention and knowledge on a particular facet of the renewable energy industry, preparing them to seek a job in that area.
-Interns work on their papers by researching a topic of their choosing and interviewing members of the renewable energy sector, as well as potential employers, through personal introductions by ACORE staff and ACORE networking opportunities.
+Intern program participants engage in research, writing and cross-departmental assistance based on their interests and the organization’s current focus.
+During ACORE’s internship, one of the main focus is the development and presentation of an individual research project.
+This project focuses the intern’s attention and knowledge on a particular facet of the renewable energy industry, preparing them to seek a job in that area.
+Interns work on their papers by researching a topic of their choosing and interviewing members of the renewable energy sector, as well as potential employers, through personal introductions by staff and networking opportunities.

 Interns support the ACORE departments listed below: